hoanganh25991/IntroductionToJava_DanielLiang/README.md

 # IntroductionToJava_DanielLiang
-Self-study, by coding exercise in author's book.
+Self-study, code exercise in author's book.
 Practise using Git by editing this project from both laptop and desktop computer.